elitenoire/CodeCampLog/index.md

 * Controlled input field , value of the element gets set by the state of the component

 ### Sunday, 10th September 2017

+* Use ```defer={false}``` prop on Helmet to remove delay and load synchronously.
+* Had to link to css cdn in index.html rather than using react-helmet cuz of fouc/dom-flicker
+* prevent default on form submit event to avoid page reloading
+* make api calls via actions